LaunchCodeEducation/linux/content/userspace-applications/walkthrough/sed/sed-from-stdin/_index.md

 This `grep` and regular expression combo matched all individuals with a first name, and the last name of Johnson.

 {{% notice note %}}
-This `grep` command is using two regular expression symbols we have not seen before:
+This `grep` command is using two regular expression symbols you have not seen before:

 - `[^,]`: exclusion group, match any character other than the characters found inside of the match group `[^]` in this case a comma `,`
 - `+`: match at least one, but as many additional characters that fit the pattern